 Both Udemy and Udacity have free courses available.
 However, the quality of free courses between the platforms is drastically different.

-Free courses on Udemy tend to be upsells for paid courses more than anything else, and generally don't offer much value.
+Free courses on Udemy tend to be upsell for paid courses more than anything else, and generally don't offer much value.

 When it comes to paid courses, those offered by Udemy can cost anywhere from $10 to $200 or more.
 Courses on the Udemy platform frequently go on sale for around 90% off.

-Udemy has thousands of courses which cover an extremely wide range of topics.
+Udemy has thousands of courses that cover an extremely wide range of topics.
 Some course subjects covered include business, health and fitness, marketing, personal development, design, and more.